tylertian123/ryver-latexbot/usage_guide.md

 ## Daily Message
 The daily message is sent each day to two chats: the "announcements" chat and the "messages" chat.
+In order to specify them you must use `importConfig` and set the fields `"announcementsChat"` and `"messagesChat"`.

 Currently, the daily message consists of the following:
   - A list of events happening today ([Google Calendar Integration](#google-calendar-integration)), to the "announcements" chat